b4k0/b4k0/README.md

-<h2> Hey there!
+<h2> Hey there 👋 !
 I'm Ioannis Bakomichalis.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔     &nbsp; Exploring new technologies and developing software applications and quick hacks.
 - 🎓     &nbsp; Gratuated from Computer Engineering and Informatics Department at University of Patras with an Integrated Master's Degree.
 - 🎓     &nbsp;Studying M.Sc.
 Digital Systems Security at University of Piraeus.
-- 💼     &nbsp; Working as a Java Software Engineer at Interamerican.
+- 💼     &nbsp; Working as a Java Software Engineer.
 - 🌱     &nbsp; Learning more about Web Development, Systems Design and Cybersecurity.

 <h3> 🛠 &nbsp;Tech Stack</h3>